deepakmkoshy/WeightTracker/README.md

 The user input is checked for errors while inputting.

+### 11-08-2020
+Added a drawer(Side menu bar) and created an about page which has my photo(in circular avatar) and 2 lines of text.
+The sidebar has just 1 tile(about).
+Need to study about using tab bar too.

 # ToDo
 * Converting the X-axis title to dates like 30/07, but lots of things to note like what if user updates the weight more than once in a day etc.
 * Two tabs for past week graph range and past month graph